ArenKDesai/Aren-s-Notes/graphics lec.md

 ### Faking Lighting
 We can make **light maps** that mimic the effects of shadowing, and the actual object pretends that light is coming from all directions.
 We can also make **material property maps** that allow us to customize what parts of an object have certain details.

 An important notion when faking lighting (and reflections) is **sky boxes**.
-This is using a texture (usually the sky but it doesn't have to be) to place a giant cube around the user
+This is using a texture (usually the sky but it doesn't have to be) to place a giant cube around the user, and *moving that cube along with the user*.
+Not moving t